Job Fair/Transition Students

 There are two main organizations to which massage therapists tend to belong.
 One is the Associated Bodywork and Massage Professionals, also known as ABMP (the one of which I am a member) and the American Massage Therapy Association, also known as AMTA.
 Both organizations provide support to massage therapists.
 I "love" ABMP.
 It's a wonderful organization.
 It was through the massage therapy educational program I attended (at Harrison College, though previously called Indiana Business College) that I found out about ABMP.

-Click here to find out about another organization to which some nurses who are also massage therapists belong- i.e., the National Association of Nurse Massage Therapists, also known as NANMT.
-It is another very helpful organization to which I belong.
+Click here to find information on combining nursing and massage therapy- i.e., the National Association of Nurse Massage Therapists, also known as NANMT.
+It was another very helpful organization to which I belonged, though the organization is no longer active.

 To find out more about me and my practice of massage, you can check out three websites that I have created: this website, the Medicine Hands Massage Therapy website, and the Looking Glass Salon (out of which Medicine Hands Massage Therapy used to be based) in Milan.